 Today a Samsung extendable and foldable smartphone patent was circulated on the web.
 However, the Korean manufacturer has also filed a patent for a completely different type of foldable smartphone model.
 The device has two housings that can be bent at different angles and kept magnetically together.

-This is a fairly new patent that was submitted in May 2018 under the name ‘Electronic device with multi-angle cradling’.
+This fairly new patent was submitted in May 2018 under the name ‘Electronic device with multi-angle cradling’.
 The Samsung Electronics patent was published on 29 November 2018 by WIPO (World Intellectual Property Office).

 The patented Samsung smartphone has two separate housings, each of which is provided with a (nearly) full-screen display.
 The housings are pulled towards each other by means of a magnetic force.
 The device can be folded so that you can also place the phone with the displays facing the outside.
 Useful for example to watch a video.

 General data such as time, status bar, battery and signal strength are all shown on the left display.
 This screen can also be used to display a keyboard, in which case the content is shown on the other display.

 The patented foldable smartphone has two cameras.
 A camera, a flash, and a speaker are placed at the front of the smartphone.
 Once unfolded, the phone on the left has a camera, a lighting sensor, and a proximity sensor.

 Although this is not shown on the pictures, the device will also be provided with an audio jacket.
 This is placed on the top or bottom of the device.
 The power button and the volume button are placed on the side of the first housing.